ignite/cli/docs/docs/kb/09-docker.md

 Ignite CLI, and the chains you serve with Ignite CLI, persist some files.
-When using the CLI binary directly, those files are located in `$HOME/.ignite` and `$HOME/.cache`, but in the context of docker it's better to use an other directory than `$HOME`, so we use `$HOME/sdh`.
-This folder should be created manually prior to the docker commands below, or else docker creates it with the root user.
+When using the CLI binary directly, those files are located in `$HOME/.ignite` and `$HOME/.cache`, but in the context of Docker it's better to use a directory different than `$HOME`, so we use `$HOME/sdh`.
+This folder should be created manually prior to the docker commands below, or else Docker creates it with the root user.

 ```bash